 7 Facts About the Wimbledon Tennis Tournament

-The All England Croquet and Lawn Tennis Club hosted the first tournament in 1877, during the reign of Queen Victoria.
+The All England Croquet and Lawn Tennis Club (one of the club's earlier names) hosted the first tournament in 1877, during the reign of Queen Victoria.
 There was only a men's draw that year, and Spencer Gore bested a field of 22 players to win the first title.
 Two hundred spectators shelled out a shilling apiece to watch Gore triumph in the finals.
-In 1884 the tournament expanded to include men's doubles and ladies' singles.
+In 1884, the tournament expanded to include men's doubles and ladies' singles.
 Maud Watson beat out 12 other women to claim the inaugural ladies' championship.

 British players dominated Wimbledon back in the day; the first foreign champion didn't come along until American May Sutton won the ladies' championship in 1905.
-But in the open era beginning in 1968 (when pros were allowed to compete with amateurs), it wasn't until 1977 that Virginia Wade won the ladies' draw, and she was the last British champ until Andy Murray won the men's tournament in 2013.
+But in the open era beginning in 1968 (when pros were allowed to compete with amateurs), it wasn't until 1977 that Virginia Wade won the ladies' draw.
+She was the last British champ until Andy Murray won the men's tournament in 2013.